 “I mix the right dosage of my CBD crystalline in coconut oil, then add it my own homemade edibles to help ease my anxiety.”

 What is Crystalline?

 Crystalline can be smoked, or dabbed, using a dab rig.
-A dab rig is a type of smoking apparatus, similar to a small water bong, that vaporizes heated Crystalline to be inhaled in single, measured dosages.
-Dabbing CBD or CBDA Crystalline allows users to feel non-intoxicating effects quickly, but dabbing THCA will produce the intoxicating effects of THC (which may explain why they’re often thought of as “THC crystals”).
+A dab rig is a type of smoking apparatus, similar to a small water bong, that vaporizes heated crystalline to be inhaled in single, measured dosages.

-To dab Crystalline, preheat a “nail” at one end of the dab rig device using a handheld butane torch.
-Once the nail reaches the correct temperature, use the spoon-shaped end of a dabber to scoop and pour the appropriate dosage of Crystalline on the nail.
+To dab CBD crystals, preheat a “nail” at one end of the dab rig using a handheld butane torch.
+Once the nail reaches the correct temperature, use the spoon-shaped end of a dabber to scoop and pour the appropriate dosage of crystalline on the nail.
 The crystals will instantly heat and vaporize on the heated nail.
 While inhaling the vapor through the mouthpiece end of the rig, place a cap on the nail to catch as much vapor as possible.

-THCA Crystalline can also be combined with other cannabis Concentrates, like Live Resin Shatter, to increase their potency.
-Mixing crystals with concentrates that have terpenes and other cannabinoids may aid the uptake of the THCA, CBDA or CBD into the body.
+THCA crystalline can also be combined with other cannabis Concentrates, like live resin Shatter, to increase their potency.
+Mixing THC crystals with concentrates that have terpenes and other cannabinoids may aid the uptake of the THCA, CBDA, or CBD into the body.